 - Your completed application which will include a statement of intent

-- Transfer students can choose to complete the Transfer Common Application ($50 fee required) or our own free RWU Transfer Rapid App
+- Transfer students may choose between the Transfer Common Application or the RWU Transfer Rapid App

 - Official transcripts from all colleges or universities attended

 - Official high school transcript or equivalent (listing graduation date)

 - A Transfer College Report to be completed by a college official who has access to your academic and disciplinary records

 Note: Portfolio or audition (where applicable) required for the following majors: Architecture, Performing Arts, Secondary Education, Elementary Education, Graphic Design Communication, Creative Writing and Visual Arts.

 The following materials are optional but strongly recommended:

 - Standardized Test Scores: With the exception of students applying to the School of Education, standardized test scores (SAT or ACT) are optional for all students applying for admission.
 In accordance with anticipated requirements from the Rhode Island Department of Education, applicants to the School of Education must submit standardized test scores.
 Additional details can be found on the Test Optional Policy page.